Marktsackpfeife: Origin and Development

 First attempts to reconstruct bagpipes from Middle Ages were already made in 1970s in West Germany, the only type of source, however, was Medieval art and written descriptions with no physical examples to study and copy.
 The type of bagpipe, which would gradually evolve into MSP, was made by the pipe maker Klaus Stecker and old music enthusiast Roman Streisand in early 1980s East Germany, who wanted to create a bagpipe which was at least comparable in its overall volume with the Great Highland Bagpipe.

 During their collaboration, Mr. Stecker built and gave Mr. Streisand several shawms tuned in F, several modifications took place and the pitch of those chanters was gradually raised; F sharp to G and finally to A. The ability to play in Dorian and/or Aeolian mode was originally dictated by the historical source material played by Mr. Streisand and his colleagues at that time.
-This kind of tuning and mode have proven themselves very successful within the next decade and are regarded as standard ever since.
+This kind of tuning and mode have proven themselves very successful within the next decade and have been regarded as standard ever since.

 Tuning

 The MSP has seven finger-holes in the front, one thumb hole in the rear.
 It features a range from one whole tone lower than the tonic (A = 440Hz) to one octave above it.
 The nine notes of the chanter scale are g‘, a‘, b‘, c‘‘, d‘‘, e‘‘, f#, g‘‘, a‘‘.
 The chanter, therefore, plays in A Dorian and uses the standard German fingering system, also known as "open fingering".
 Just intonation is favoured by most makers, although Pythagorean tuning and Equal temperament are also used.

 Depending on reed type and manufacturer, a wide range of chromatic semitones via fork/cross fingering can be achieved, a functional method to generate an f‘‘ instead of f#‘‘ can be regarded as standard among nearly all types of MSP which are tuned in A. Also, many manufacturers build MSP chanters which are able to generate semitones like c#‘‘, g#‘‘ and d#‘‘.

-If all aforementioned semitones can be generated, following scales besides A Dorian can be played on MSP.
+If all of the aforementioned semitones can be produced, the following scales, in addition to A Dorian, can be played on the MSP.